kiranjagz/quiz-app/README.md

 # quiz-app
-Simple quiz game using pure javascript.
+Simple quiz game using pure javascript, and uses nodejs express to serve static files.